 - If your health is below average, and you’re less concerned about protecting against longevity risk, an annuity purchase may not make sense for you

 - If you’re looking to pass significant money onto heirs, you must factor that into your annuity purchase decision

-Enrolling in the Personal Pension or purchasing a traditional income annuity simply gives you a guarantee your assets cannot provide: a stream of income during your entire retirement.
+Purchasing a traditional income annuity simply gives you a guarantee your assets cannot provide: a stream of income during your entire retirement.
 By having these products do the work for you, you don’t have to worry about running out of money anytime in the near future.
-We recommend using our Diagnostic Tool, which will will project your income needs in retirement based on some basic information, and suggest funding plans that are within your means.
+We recommend using our Quick Start tool, which will help guide you on your annuity journey.